-Criteria JORC Code explanation Commentary Criteria JORC Code explanation Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or spesspecialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
-These examples should not be taken a limiting the broad meaning of sampling.
-Include reference to measures taken to ensure sample representivity a the appropriate calibration of any measurement tools or systems used.
+Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
+These examples should not be taken as limiting the broad meaning of sampling.
+Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
-In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 r samples from which 3 kg was pulverised to produce a 30 g charge for assay').
-In other cases more explanation may be required, such as whet there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (eg submarine nodules) may war disclosure of detailed information.
-Commentary iffic EL 8574 and EL 8800 Bingara & All Nations Spring Creek Drilling 45 drill holes for 17,37.25 m have been completed across the Spring Creek Prospect by three companies between 1983 and 1996.
-Freeport Australia Pty Ltd 1984 Ind Drilling comprised of 7 drill holes for 346.75 m including 2 percussion pre-collars with diamond tails (SCDH1 & 7) and 5 percussion holes (SCDH2-6).
+In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
+In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
+Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
+EL 8574 and EL 8800 Bingara & All Nations Spring Creek Drilling 45 drill holes for 17,37.25 m have been completed across the Spring Creek Prospect by three companies between 1983 and 1996.
+Freeport Australia Pty Ltd 1984 Drilling comprised of 7 drill holes for 346.75 m including 2 percussion pre-collars with diamond tails (SCDH1 & 7) and 5 percussion holes (SCDH2-6).
 Holes range in length from 14 - 137.25m.
 Diamond core was NQ size, and the percussion holes were 5.5" drilled with a 4.5" bit.
-Percussions to NQ change over depths are recorded on logging sheets. re Drilling completed by Overland Drilling using a Warman Scout 250.
+Percussions to NQ change over depths are recorded on logging sheets.
+Drilling completed by Overland Drilling using a Warman Scout 250.
 Sample methodology and measures taken to ensure sample representivity are unknown.
+Samples were analysed at ALS Brisbane.
 Samples were analysed for Au, Cu, Cr, As and Ag.
 Analysis methods are unknown.
-Samples were collared with RAB and finished with 4" percussion tails.
+Freeport Australia Pty Ltd 1985 Drilling comprised of 5 drill holes for 233.5 m (PHDSC8, 8R, 9-11).
+Holes were collared with RAB and finished with 4" percussion tails.
 Drilling completed by Overland Drilling using a Warman Scout 250.